grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Johnny:** I believe that it isn't.
 Remember I'm using just *a bit* more complex solution.
 The cost of implementation is only a bit higher as well as the cost of maintenance in case I'm wrong.
 If for some peculiar reason someone says tommorow that they don't need the rest of the features at all, the increase in complexity will be negligible taking into account the small size of the overall code base.
 If, however, we add more features, then using commands will save us some time in the longer run.
 Thus, given what I know, [I am not adding this to support speculative new features, but to make the code easier to modify in the long run](https://martinfowler.com/bliki/Yagni.html).
 I agree though that [choosing just enough complexity for a given moment is a difficult task](https://www.youtube.com/watch?v=aCLBd3a1rwk).

 **Benjamin:** I still don't get it how introducing a command is going to help us here.
-Typically, a command has an `Execute()` method that typically doesn't return anything.
+Typically, a command has an `Execute()` method that doesn't return anything.
 How then will it give us the response that we need to return from the `MakeReservation()`?
 And also, there's this another issue: how is this command going to be created?
-It will probably require the request passed as one of its constructor parameters, so we cannot pass the command to the `TicketOffice`'s constructor as the first time we can access the request is when the `MakeReservation()` method is invoked.
+It will probably require the request passed as one of its constructor parameters.
+This means we cannot just pass the command to the `TicketOffice`'s constructor as the first time we can access the request is when the `MakeReservation()` method is invoked.

-**Johnny:** Yes, you are right in both of your concerns.
+**Johnny:** Yes, I agree with you in both of your concerns.
 Thankfully, when you choose to go with commands, typically there are standard solutions to the problems you mentioned.
-The commands are typically created using factories and they can convey their results using a pattern called *collecting parameter*[^KerievskyCollectingParameter] - we will pass an object inside the command to gather all the events from handling the use case and then be able to prepare a response for us.
+The commands can be created using factories and they can convey their results using a pattern called *collecting parameter*[^KerievskyCollectingParameter] - we will pass an object inside the command to gather all the events from handling the use case and then be able to prepare a response for us.

 ### Introducing a reservation in progress collaborator

 **Johnny**: Let's start with the collecting parameter, which will represent a domain concept of a reservation in progress.
-What we currently know about it is that it's going to give us a response DTO at the very end.
+We need it to collect the data necessary to build a response DTO.
+Thus, what we currently know about it is that it's going to be converted to a response DTO at the very end.
 All of the three objects: the command, the collecting parameter and the factory, are collaborators, so they will be mocks in our Statement.

 **Benjamin:** Ok, lead the way.

-**Johnny:** Allright, let's start with the `GIVEN` section.
-Here, we need to say that the collecting parameter mock, let's call it `reservationInProgress` will give us the `expectedReservationDto` (which is already defined in the body of the Statement) when asked:
+**Johnny:** Alright, let's start with the `GIVEN` section.
+Here, we need to say that we assume that the collecting parameter mock, let's call it `reservationInProgress` will give us the `expectedReservationDto` (which is already defined in the body of the Statement) when asked:

 ```csharp
 //GIVEN